tanny411/Udacity-CVND/30DaysofUdacity.md

 ## Day 15: 16/10/19
 - Finished Lesson 2 of second part.
 Learned about YOLO object detection.
 Sliding window, grid, anchor boxes, IoU and Non-Maximal Suppression techniques.
 Looked at YOLO implementation and tested various images.
 Perfectly detects objects!
 Observed changes with various threshold levels.

+## Day 16: 17/10/19
+- Topic 1-12 of Lesson 3 RNN's.
+Introduction to RNNs, RNN history, applications in NLP and CV.
+Refreshed Feed forward network, Backpropagation.
+Went through calculations of derivatives by hand for a small feed forward network.

+## Day 17: 18/10/19
+- Completed Lesson 3 RNNs.
+Revised RNN, how its calculations work, backpropagation through time.
+Pracriced the weights update calculation using bptt for a one or more than one rnn stacked layers.